top of page

 Only 48-year-old Mykola from the 72nd separate mechanized brigade of the Black Cossacks had lived in Donetsk for 21 years.
 Before the war, he bought a three-room apartment.
 He lost it.
 With four children, they had to become internally displaced and settle in the Kyiv region.
 The full-scale invasion caught Mykola in a train.
 At 04:30, he was on his way to work.

 Accompanied by the cannonade of enemy warnings, he returned home.
 The conversation with his wife was short.
-She, whom Mykola had married a week after meeting and had been married for more than twenty years, chose to join the Armed Forces.
+She, whom Mykola had married a week after meeting and had been married for more than twenty years.

 "During the war," he says, "you can't count the number of birthdays.
 You go to bed alive - it's a holiday.
 You wake up - it's a holiday.
 There was an intrusion, and you survived - it's a holiday."